 - 3. Select a Role for the user: - User A user account allows access to library status information and does not allow access to configuration, maintenance, or operation features.
 A password is not required for the default user account, but is required for additional user accounts. - Administrator The Administrator account allows access to all configuration, maintenance, and operation features other than encryption. - Security A security user has access to all administrator functionality and can also configure security features and change the security user password. - 4.
 Enter and verify the password.
-The password must meet the configuration options selected in Configure User Account Settings on page 93. - 5.
+The password must meet the configuration options selected in Configure User Account Settings on page 94. - 5.
+If desired, select Two-factor Authentication to require the user to enter a six digit TOTP (Time-Based One-Time Password) each time they log in to the library.
+The user must configure an Authentication application the next time they log in. - 6.
 Click Add.
 The dialog box closes to display the Local User Accounts screen.